 How Often to Clean a Wool Rug

 Regular vacuuming is the key to maintaining the beauty of the fibers.
 A new wool rug will shed fibers.
 Don't be alarmed, it is normal due to the nature of how wool fibers are woven and the rug won't become bare.
-The majority of the shedding will occur in the first few months and become less and less.
+The majority of the shedding will occur in the first few months.
 If you vacuum at least twice weekly during the first months, the shedding will quickly diminish.

 Use a good vacuum with a beater bar to help lift embedded dust and dirt.
-If your rug has some fringe, start the vacuuming in the center of the rug and avoid the edges.
+If your rug is fringed, start vacuuming in the center of the rug and avoid the edges to prevent damage.
 Vacuums with beater bars and fringe don't mix well.
 Use a hand-held vacuum or an upholstery attachment to clean the fringed edges.

 Seasonally, rotate the rug to prevent excessive wear patterns and uneven fading from sunlight.
-This will help the rug last longer and develop an overall even patina.
+This will help the rug last longer and develop an even patina overall.

 What You Need